unjs/unpdf/README.md

 # unpdf

-A collection of utilities to work with PDFs.
+A collection of utilities for working with PDF files.
 Designed specifically for Deno, workers and other nodeless environments.
+However, it also works in Node.js and the browser.

 `unpdf` ships with a serverless build/redistribution of Mozilla's [PDF.js](https://github.com/mozilla/pdf.js) for serverless environments.
 Apart from some string replacements and mocks, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform-agnostic.
 See [`pdfjs.rollup.config.ts`](./pdfjs.rollup.config.ts) for all the details.